MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/Manage-Hyper-V-integration-services.md

 To do this in PowerShell, use [Enable-VMIntegrationService](/powershell/module/hyper-v/enable-vmintegrationservice) and [Disable-VMIntegrationService](/powershell/module/hyper-v/disable-vmintegrationservice).

-The following examples demonstrate turning the guest file copy integration service on and off for a virtual machine named *demovm*.
+The following examples demonstrate turning the guest file copy integration service on and off for a virtual machine named *DemoVM*.

 1. Get a list of running integration services: